cerc-io/watcher-ts/packages/eden-watcher/README.md

       yarn import-state --import-file <import-file-path>
       ```

-      * `import-file`: Path of JSON file from which to import the watcher data.
+      * `import-file`: Path of file from which to import the watcher data.

     * Run server: